-Investing is simple now because of the Internet, however, finding good investments can be challenging.
-One of the most popular investment newsletters is Motley Fool.
+A lot of people are investing is simple now because of the Internet, however, finding good investments can be challenging.
+One of the most popular investment newsletters is Motley Fool Stock Advisor.
 They have been around for over 30 years and generally well respected and I remember reading their articles in the newspaper years ago.
 So here is my honest review of the Motley Fool.

-My initial impression is that they are a mix of personal finance and stock picking for investors that are looking to make their own trades.
+My initial impression is that Motley Fool is a mix of personal finance and stock picking for investors that are looking to make their own trades.
 Personally, I consider their material very general and the marketing stock-picking hype leaves a bad taste in my mouth.
 If I were a financial advisor or experienced investor, I would give Motley Fool a 5 on a scale of 10.

 The Motley Fool rating of 5 is based on my perspective and which is considered very tough.
 There are several things I like about Motley Fool and some I don’t.
 Other newsletters/publications to consider would be Advisor Market Report, Morningstar, or Barron’s.